Eligibility

 The San Diego Solar Equity Program offers monetary assistance to income-qualifying, single-family homeowners in the City of San Diego to offset the cost of solar panel installation.

 This is an income-qualifying program.
-Participating households must have a total household income of 120% or less of the San Diego County Area Median Income (AMI) for the application year.
+Participating households must have a total household income of 80% or 120% or less of the San Diego County Area Median Income (AMI).
+Refer to the Eligibility Table above for income requirements by phase.
+The total household income must meet this requirement for at least 12 months prior the date of application.

 Customers will need to provide income verification as part of the application process or submit documentation indicating proof of enrollment in another income-qualifying program such as the California Alternate Rates for Energy (CARE) Program or the Family Electric Rate Assistance (FERA).